 According to a recent study published by the European Society of Cardiology, gray hair is linked with an increased risk of heart disease in men.

 In the study, 545 adult men were divided into groups based on whether or not they had coronary artery disease and how much grey or white hair they had.
-The amount of grey hair was graded on a scale of 1 to 5, with white being almost none and 5 being pure white.
+The amount of grey hair on each man's head was graded on a scale of 1 to 5, with 1 being almost none and 5 being pure white.
 Scientists also collected data on the men regarding hypertension, diabetes, smoking habits and family medical history.

 Researchers found that a hair score of 3 or more "was associated with increased risk of coronary artery disease independent of chronological age and established cardiovascular risk factors," according to the press release.
 Participants who already had coronary artery disease had "a statistically significant higher hair whitening score and higher coronary artery calcification" than those without it.